MarisFeagin/crave-right/README.md

 - Users can rate businesses on variety, hospitality, taste, atmosphere, and which diets and allergies are most welcome.

 ## Mission
 Often businesses do not display how their food is cooked in the most accessible manner.
-Our goal is for those partaking in the wonderful world of take-out or sit-down dining to understand what they fuel themselves with to prevent future guilt in the restroom or allergic out breaks.
+So our goal is for those partaking in the wonderful world of take-out or sit-down dining to understand what they fuel themselves with to prevent future guilt in the restroom or allergic out breaks.

 ## Resources
 - LeafletJS Map API: (https://leafletjs.com)